We continue our look back at the best British period dramas set in each decade of the 20th Century.

 Written by The Hour creator Abi Morgan, this 2015 movie also stars Anne-Marie Duff, Helena Bonham-Carter, Ben Whishaw and Brendan Gleeson.

-Suffragette is available on DVD on Amazon.
+Suffragette is available to watch on Amazon Prime Video.

 Mr Selfridge – Seasons 2-3 (1914, 1918-1919)